These requirements become effective on August 1, 2017

 To see the requirements with the changes highlighted, Click here.

 To see the previous requirements, Click here.

-Note that Eagle Palms are NOT considered "Ranks" by BSA.
+Note that Eagle Palms are NOT considered

 After becoming an Eagle Scout, you may earn Palms by completing the following requirements:

 - Be active in the Boy Scouts of America for at least three months after becoming an Eagle Scout or after the last Palm was earned. **

 - Since earning the Eagle Scout rank or your last Eagle Palm, demonstrate Scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived the Scout Oath and Scout Law in your everyday life.

 - Continue to set a satisfactory example of accepting responsibility or demonstrating leadership ability.

 - Earn five additional merit badges beyond those required for Eagle or last Palm.***.

 - While an Eagle Scout participate in a Scoutmaster conference.*